Dowline1/Data_Analysis_AI_App/README.md

 ```

 Then:
-1. Upload your bank statement (PDF, CSV, or Excel)
+1. Upload your bank statement (CSV or Excel)
 2. Review the extracted transactions
 3. Confirm the data is correct
 4. Get instant financial insights!